Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 World War II demonstrated the the future of warfare would be in the skies.
 As the war progressed, bombers slowly evolved with larger payloads and longer ranges.
-Throughout the war, US bomber technology culminated with the B-29 Superfortress, the most advanced then built with the furthest range, 2,600 miles.
+During the war, US bomber technology culminated with the B-29 Superfortress, the most advanced then built with the furthest range at 2,600 miles.
 The next generation of bomber, a true intercontinental bomber, would not be ready by the time the war ended.
-This new bomber, the XB-36, would have its first flight in 1946.
+This new bomber, the XB-36, would have its first flight in 1946 well after Japan surrendered.

 The B-36's career was cut short in part due to its many design problems.
-Since it drew from World War II era technology, there were many shortcomings to the aircraft almost immediately.
-It was under powered, slow, cumbersome and simply just too big.
-Its biggest drawback of all is was not being designed for nor capable of conversion for midair refueling.
+Since the plane drew from mostly World War II era technology, there were many shortcomings to the aircraft almost immediately.
+It was very under powered, slow, cumbersome and simply just too big.
+The biggest drawback of all was not being designed for nor capable of conversion for midair refueling.
 This caused major problems for the US during the escalating Cold War.
 As part of the US Nuclear deterant, planes were expected to fly longer and longer.

 Scrapping began in 1956.
 Out of the 384 complete B-36s built, only four were chosen for preservation.
 The rest were scrapped over two years, sending the B-36 into the history books.

 Strategic Air and Space Museum

 National Museum of the United States Air Force